5 Push Notification Best Practices to Skyrocket App User Engagement

 2. Personalize your push notification message

-Sending impersonal and generic push notifications become a sure-shot way of annoying your users and increase the risk of uninstalls.
-It is extremely important for you to know and understand your users closely and deliver notification message that is highly personalized and relevant.
+Sending impersonal and generic push notifications becomes a sure-shot way of annoying your users and increasing the risk of uninstalls.
+It is extremely important for you to know and understand your users closely and deliver a notification message that is highly personalized and relevant.

-Push notification messages crafted based on your users’ historical behavior and preferences, sent at their preferred time is bound to perform well and uplift your app notifications click-through rates (CTRs) and conversions.
+Push notification messages crafted based on your users’ historical behavior and preferences, sent at their preferred time, are bound to perform well and uplift your app notification’s click-through rates (CTRs) and conversions.

 Re-engage dormant users with push notifications